 Bluetooth technology is constantly evolving and improving the quality of your experience.

-Bluetooth enhancements are usually felt thanks to improvements in the codecs that are used.
-As codecs (how AV data is compressed and then transferred) improve, the latency is lowered, and there are even mild improvements to audio quality as a result.
+Bluetooth enhancements are usually felt thanks to improvements in the used codecs.
+As codecs (how AV data is compressed and transferred) improve, the latency is lowered, and there are even mild improvements to audio quality.